 Everest region is popular for trekking, peak climbing, and mountain expeditions.
 The region is located in the northeast of Nepal.
-The most visited part of this region is the Solukhumbu district that is home to the legendary Sherpas and the highest peak of the world, Mt.
+The most visited part of this region is the Solukhumbu district which is home to the legendary Sherpas and the highest peak of the world, Mt.
 Everest (8,848 meters).

 Location of Everest Region

 To the north of Solukhumbu is the Everest National Park; while to the east is the Makalu Barun National Park.
 The major ethnic groups that live in the Everest region trek are Sherpas, Rais, Tamangs, Brahmins, and Chhettris.
 You will also get a chance to see their way of life and get to enjoy the warm hospitality of the local people.

 A diverse range of wildlife and vegetation is seen in the region.
 Animals that can be sighted are a mountain goat, musk deer, and barking deer and the different varieties of birds include Impeyan Pheasant (Danfe), ravens, crows, choughs, and show pigeons.
 The best time to visit this place is during spring and autumn when the weather is perfect and the lush vegetation in addition to the incredible flowers that are blooming everywhere adds more charm to your trekking experience.